lflsphere/Factor-Driven-CVaR-Portfolio-Optimization/Phase2/2.2/README2.2.md

 # Phase 2.2 — Monte Carlo Scenario Generator (v1)

-Implements §2.2 of the Implementation Plan with a pragmatic v1 simplification: fit a multivariate Student-t directly to Sijing's §2.3 de-volatilized return matrix, then simulate 50,000 fresh scenarios.
+Implements §2.2 of the Implementation Plan with a pragmatic v1 simplification: fit a multivariate Student-t directly to §2.3 de-volatilized return matrix, then simulate 50,000 fresh scenarios.

 ## Files